Disorder-induced proximate quantum spin ice phase in Pr2Sn2O7: Introduction

-The interplay of spin-ice correlations and disorder-induced transverse fields can yield a rich space of QSL and confined phases~\cite{Roechner2016,Savary2017,Benton2018,Pardini2019}.
-A qualitative phase diagram, based on Refs.~\cite{Savary2017,Benton2018,Pardini2019}, is presented in Fig.~\ref{fig:Fig1}, where $\bar{h}$ denotes the spatial average of the site-dependent transverse field $h_i$, while $\delta h$ characterizes the width of its spatial distribution.
-Starting from the clean limit, a small uniform transverse field $h_i$ enhances quantum fluctuations and can help stabilize the QSI phase~\cite{Savary2017} by generating a ``random ring-exchange" term that facilitates quantum tunneling within the spin-ice manifold and enables the emergence of gapped topological excitations (visons).
-Two instabilities can drive the system out of the QSI phase, corresponding to the condensation of either spinons (spin flip defects) or visons.
-When $\bar{h} \gtrsim h_c \approx 0.6 J_1$, spinons condense and the system transitions into a paramagnetic phase consisting of site-localized singlets~\cite{Roechner2016,Benton2018}.In contrast, a finite $\delta h$ introduces spatial inhomogeneity in the ring-exchange amplitudes and enhances vison dispersion.
-Beyond a critical threshold $\delta h_c$, the system undergoes a confinement transition where the visons condense~\cite{Savary2017,Benton2018}.
-This favours ordering with a (100) propagation vector~\cite{Chen2016MonopoleCondensation}; however, long-range (100) order is frustrated by structural disorder and the system instead enters a glassy phase with frozen magnetic moments.
-For QSI candidates, the critical disorder variance $\delta h_c$ at vanishing average field $\bar{h}\rightarrow 0$ is expected to remain finite due to quantum fluctuations arising from intrinsic transverse interactions.
-In systems with finite $\delta h$, an additional ``Griffiths phase''~\cite{Griffiths1969,Savary2017} may emerge, in which rare spatial regions locally satisfy $\bar{h} > h_c$ and enter the paramagnetic phase, while the bulk of the system either remains in a fluctuating QSI regime (``Griffiths QSI phase'') or transitions into a frozen state due to disorder-induced confinement (``Griffiths spin-frozen phase'').
+Within this phase diagram, a QSI state is stabilized for weak and nearly uniform $h_i$, while two instabilities can drive the system out of this regime~\cite{Benton2018}.
+First, for a nearly uniform transverse field with $\bar{h} \gtrsim h_c \approx 0.6 J_1$, spinons condense, leading to a paramagnetic state composed of site-localized singlets~\cite{Roechner2016,Benton2018}.
+Second, when the width of the disorder distribution exceeds a critical threshold, $\delta h > \delta h_c$, spatial inhomogeneity in the ring-exchange amplitudes [Eq.~\ref{Hring}] localizes quantum tunneling to plaquettes proximate to disorder and promotes the local proliferation of visons in these regions~\cite{Savary2017,Benton2018}.
+This favors Ising ordering with a $(100)$ propagation vector~\cite{Chen2016MonopoleCondensation}; however, long-range order is suppressed by disorder, resulting instead in a spin-frozen state with frozen magnetic moments~\cite{Benton2018}.
+For QSI candidates, the critical disorder variance at vanishing average field, $\delta h_c$, is expected to remain finite due to quantum fluctuations arising from intrinsic transverse interactions.
+For finite $\delta h$~\cite{Griffiths1969,Savary2017}, Griffiths-type regimes may also emerge, in which rare regions locally satisfy $\bar{h} > h_c$ and behave paramagnetically, while the bulk remains either fluctuating (a “Griffiths QSI” regime) or frozen (a “Griffiths spin-frozen” regime).